heliosproj/HeliOS/BUILD_GUIDE_ST.md

 2. Create an ST account if you don't have one, then log in

-3. Download the appropriate version for your operating system:
+3. Download the appropriate version for your operating system
-   - Windows
-   - macOS
-   - Linux

 4. Note the download location for installation